 Salomon Women’s Xa Pro 3D W Trail Runner

-If you are looking for ultra light hiking shoes with a low cut, again, Salomon has one of the best lightweight hiking shoes on the market.
-Salomon’s women’s X Ultra Prime CS Waterproof and the men’s XA Pro 3D Wide trail runners both have the same great SENSIFIT™ technology that allows Salomons to envelop the foot and create an almost customized fit.
+If you are looking for ultra light waterproof hiking shoes with a low cut, again, Salomon has one of the best lightweight hiking shoes on the market.
+Salomon’s women’s X Ultra Prime CS Waterproof and the Men’s XA Pro 3D CS Waterproof Trail Runner both have the same great SENSIFIT™ technology that allows Salomons to envelop the foot and create an almost customized fit.

 The best wide toe box shoe for women in the low top category goes to the X Ultra Prime CS Waterproof W. This hiking shoe again gets high marks for the wide toe box and previously mentioned comfort, flexibility, and customized fit.
 The Women’s X Ultra Prime series also brings to the table great breathability for a waterproof trekking shoe.
-Whether you are trekking through the streams of the Smoky mountains or a Slot Canyon in Utah, these lightweight waterproof hiking shoes will do the trick.
+Whether you are trekking through the streams of the Smoky mountains or exploring slot canyons in the national parks out west, these lightweight waterproof hiking shoes will do the trick.

 - Moderate pricing